Meteor-owner/Blockchain_Wireless/README.md

 - **Token Management**: Issuance and verification of access tokens
 - **Audit Logs**: Records all authentication attempts on the blockchain, providing tamper-proof audit trails
 - **User Management**: Registration, authentication, and role-based access control for system users
-- **Web Interface**: User-friendly interface for managing devices, networks, and authentication

 ## Requirements